Kong/terraform-provider-konnect-beta/docs/resources/dashboard.md

 Optional:

+- `choropleth_map` (Attributes) A chart that displays data on a world map.
+Each region on the map is colored based on the metric value.
+This chart works only with the `api_usage` datasource and requires a single metric and a single dimension of `country_code`.
+No additional dimensions are supported. (see [below for nested schema](#nestedatt--definition--tiles--chart--definition--chart--choropleth_map))
 - `donut` (Attributes) A chart that can display one-dimensional data in a hollow, segmented circle.
 To use this chart, ensure that the query includes only one dimension (not `time`). (see [below for nested schema](#nestedatt--definition--tiles--chart--definition--chart--donut))
 - `horizontal_bar` (Attributes) A chart that can display non-timeseries data as bars.
 This type of chart supports up to 2 dimensions (not `time`).